 For the prediction, I am going to use the caret package (https://cran.r-project.org/web/packages/caret/vignettes/caret.html) and Glmnet (https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
 Caret is a wrapper function for a number of statistical packages, Glmnet being one of them.

-Each business has to evaluate a number of models and features/parameters before settling on a model and features/parameters that will give the best prediction.
-This is why out-of-the-box solutions/platforms generally do not work (if an agency tells you that they have an AI platform for media that does not need modeling and tuning by a data analyst, statistician or data scientist…run!).
+Each business has to evaluate a number of models, as well as features/parameters.
+This is why out-of-the-box solutions/platforms generally do not work.
+Be cautious if an agency tells you that they have an AI platform for media.
+Often they tell you that it does not need modeling and tuning.
 For this app, I have chosen to use month, Google Ads match type, and ad type (brand/non-brand/other) as parameters/features.

 Shiny App Set-up

 First you need to declare your global variables and load the packages you need.
-If you don’t know how to access Google Ads through R, see my post on identifying poor performing Google ads (https://fujoanalytics.com/blog/how-to-use-r-to-identify-poor-performing-google-ads/).

 # Set up global options.